 With this information in hand, Digit calculates and executes regular transfers to your FDIC-insured Digit savings account and Digit investment accounts, typically every week or every few days.

 What Is Digit?

 You don’t have to direct or schedule your Digit transfers in any way.
 In fact, you don’t even know in advance how much this micro-savings app will transfer.

 With its automated, hands-off saving algorithm, pretty much all you have to do is sit back and watch your savings account balance grow over time.
-Though if you’re unsatisfied with the pace of Digit’s automatic withdrawals, you can tell it to save more or less with each withdrawal.
+If you’re unsatisfied with the pace of Digit’s automatic withdrawals, you can tell it to save more or less with each withdrawal.

 Digit isn’t the first online tool designed to simplify and incentivize savings.
-There are plenty of bank-run programs, including U.S. Bank’s S.T.A.R.T. and Bank of America’s Keep the Change, which both allow for recurring checking-savings transfers and small, automatic savings deposits when you make a debit card purchase.
+There are plenty of bank-run programs, such as Bank of America’s Keep the Change, which both allow for recurring checking-to-savings transfers and small, automatic savings deposits when you make a debit card purchase.

-All told, this savings app has some useful advantages over any other program, account, or service on the market – plus a few drawbacks that may hamper your experience.
+All told, this savings app has some useful advantages over any other program, account, or service on the market, plus a few drawbacks that may hamper your experience.

 How It Works